vincentarelbundock/Rdatasets/doc/Ecdat/rst/USclassifiedDocuments.rst

 Details
 ~~~~~~~

-The lag 1 autocorrrelation of the first difference of the logarithms of
+The lag 1 autocorrelation of the first difference of the logarithms of
 ``DerivClassActivity`` through 2008 is ``-0.52``.
 However, because there
 are only 13 numbers (12 differences), this negative correlation is not
 statistically significant.